wang-angela/decor-gator/Sprint3.md

 ### images.go:

 #### Struct:
-Creates a image struct that holds an id as an int and the image byte data as a string.
+Creates a image struct that holds an id as an int and the image url as a string.

 #### Functions: